 Thank you for your interest in applying to the Virginia Consortium Program in Clinical Psychology.
-The application for academic year 2023-2024 is NOW CLOSED At this time, we anticipate holding in-person interviews for invited applicants and will offer two possible dates, February 9th or February 12th, 2024.
+The application for Fall 2025 admission opens August 1 until December 1, 2024 .
+We will hold in-person interviews for invited applicants on one of two possible dates: January 31st and February 7th.
 Financial support will be offered to invited applicants to help defray travel costs.

-Students will be admitted into the program with a specific research mentor.
+Students are admitted into the program with a specific research mentor (see faculty identified as recruiting).
 Applicants are encouraged to contact potential research mentors for additional information and to express interest.

 The VCPCP is committed to recruiting a diverse student body.
 Successful applicants must hold a baccalaureate degree from an accredited university with a substantial academic background in psychology.
 To identify applicants who are a good fit with the Program's resources and mission, applications are evaluated holistically along a variety of dimensions, including: